hexrom/GoldKAT/README.md

-# golden-kali-linux
+# GoldKAT (Kali Ansible TF)
-Terraform Packer template for creating a golden Kali Linux Amazon Machine Image (AMI) in AWS
+Terraform Packer template for creating and configuring a golden Kali Linux Amazon Machine Image (AMI) in AWS

 ## Creating an AWS EC2 Instance with Packer and Terraform